strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 import { useCollator } from '@strapi/design-system';
 ```

+### useFieldHint

+This hook has been removed and not replaced.
+If you feel like you need this hook, please open an issue on the Strapi repository to discuss your usecase.

 ### useFilter

-This component has been removed.
+This hook has been removed.
 You should import it from the `@strapi/design-system` package:

 ```tsx
 // Before